Authors: Demetra Kourri*, University of Manchester

 Presentation File: No File Uploaded

 Prague’s Blanka tunnel project has been a site for assembling social relations in the capital city and the Czech Republic for decades.
-Today it continues to trigger controversies surrounding the planning, negotiations, and contestations of this infrastructural project.
-My research traces how the tunnel attempts to transform Prague, by shifting the focus from the tunnel as object, to ‘infrastructuring' as a verb, as a process (Merriman 2016).
-STS approaches to large infrastructural systems are mostly focused on Multi-level Transitions, paying attention to technological shifts and developments.
-This by-passes the daily negotiations and break-downs taking place in long established technological systems.
+Today it continues to trigger controversies surrounding practices of planning, negotiation, and contestation of this project.
+This paper focuses on a critical moment of breakdown; a collapse in a protected park, that provides a particular ‘visibility’ and a deeper insight into the tunneling process and questions the relationship between the ‘natural’ and the man-made in infrastructure making.
+The focus shifts from the tunnel as object, as a piece of infrastructure to ‘infrastructuring' as a verb, as a process (Merriman 2016).